2023 Mountain West Conference women's basketball tournament

-The 2023 Mountain West Conference women's basketball tournament will be held between March 5–8, 2023, at the Thomas & Mack Center on the campus of University of Nevada, Las Vegas, in Las Vegas, Nevada.
+The 2023 Mountain West Conference women's basketball tournament was held between March 5–8, 2023, at the Thomas & Mack Center on the campus of University of Nevada, Las Vegas, in Las Vegas, Nevada.

 Seeds

 Teams are seeded by conference record, with a ties broken by record between the tied teams followed by record against the regular-season champion, if necessary.